Unlock Your Personalized

 Fitness sportswoman warming up before running

 Regular physical activity not only promotes overall well-being but can also contribute to healthier skin.
 Sweating during exercise helps cleanse the pores, reducing the likelihood of acne breakouts.
 Find activities you enjoy, whether it’s jogging, yoga, or dancing, and make them a regular part of your routine.
+However, there is a common concern among athletes and fitness enthusiasts about supplements: does creatine cause acne?
+While some people believe that creatine might contribute to acne, scientific evidence on this is inconclusive, and individual reactions can vary.

 How Can You Increase Collagen Production for Healthy Skin?